Wroth Silver is Britain's Oldest Annual Ceremony

 Notes for first timers - Pdf file

 Some who attend will have prepared themselves with a warming tot of rum and hot milk before-hand, the bar at The Queen's Head usually opens at 6.00 am.

-Then we all return for a lovely cooked breakfast (pre booked tickets**) to The Queens Head at Bretford and to Toast His Grace the Duke of Buccleuch and Queensberry in the traditional way with rum and hot milk, smoke churchwarden pipes, hear speeches from the Agent to His Grace, David Eadon - longest continuous attendance ever and the organizer, The Mayor of Rugby, wearing his full regalia (one of the three occasions in the year when it is worn) and hear this years creation from our own poet, and to have the opportunity to buy 'Wroth Silver Today' - the book of the ceremony,.
+Then we all return for a lovely cooked breakfast (pre-booked tickets**) to The Queens Head at Bretford and to Toast His Grace the Duke of Buccleuch and Queensberry in the traditional way with rum and hot milk, smoke churchwarden pipes, hear speeches from the Agent to His Grace, David Eadon - longest continuous attendance ever and the organizer, this year will be his 80th consecutive attendance (an all time record), The Mayor of Rugby, wearing his full regalia (one of the three occasions in the year when it is worn) and hear this years creation from our own poet, and to have the opportunity to buy 'Wroth Silver Today' - the book of the ceremony,.